YamagutiSenior/clone_simple_notes/README.md

 5. Add `https://gitlab.com/tech-marketing/devsecops/initech/simple-notes.git` as the Git repository URL

+6. Under `Project URL`, select a group or namespace where you want to create this project
+**Note:** It can be your GitLab username

+7. Select `Public` as the visibility level

-6. Press the `Create project` button
+8. Press the `Create project` button
+**Note:** Project will be created in a few seconds

 ### Configure Kubernetes agent